ThaChillera/gog_connect_checker/README.md

 The script should rune periodically (every 24 hours) to keep track of what games are available

+### Environment variables:
+  * RSS_LOCATION: specifies the location the output should be saved
+  * FEED_URL: specify the feed source URL. defaults to github repo link

 ## Docker
 The run command results is the file feed.rss being generated into the /tmp folder.
 The save location is fed via the $RSS_LOCATION environment variable